 These high deductibles are still far out of budget for a lot of people.
 Many tools are out there to help cover these costs such as Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) but probably lesser known resources is the Gap Medical Insurance.
 Medical Gap plans work to cover a set amount of your deductible for medical expenses.
 They “bridge the gap” between your deductible and what you can afford to pay out-of-pocket.
 You still have to pay monthly premiums for Medical Gap plans, but they can save you lots of money in the long run.
 For example, if your deductible is $3,000 and you have a Medical Gap plan benefit of $2,000 then you will only have to pay $1,000 out-of-pocket.

 Medical Gap plans come in a wide variety of allowances, but typically cover deductibles, copayments and coinsurance expenses, prescription drug costs and other healthcare-related expenses.
 Some plans may even cover other expenses, like costs for living expenses, or lost wages during a hospital stay or while recovering at home from a long illness or accident.

 As with any insurance plan, there is always a downside.
 Medical Gap plans are not major medical insurance and therefore are not subject to the Affordable Care Act regulations.
 Certain out-of-pocket expenses (lab work, x-rays, mental health) may not be covered under a Medical Gap plan.
 Many Medical Gap plans do not cover pre-existing conditions and you may still have to pay co-pays or deductibles within the Medical Gap plan.
 Depending on the plan design, a Gap plan may not be compatible with a Health Savings Account.

-If you want to find out more about Gap Medical Insurance plans or other money-saving options for your employees, call us at 1-800-581-6908 to talk to one of our benefit consultants.
+If you want to find out more about Gap Insurance, medical supplement plans, or other money-saving options for your employees, call us at 1-800-581-6908 to talk to one of our benefit consultants.